 The Distinguished Majors Program (DMP) in Psychology was initiated in January 1986 as an opportunity for psychology majors with exceptional records to prepare a thesis under the supervision of a departmental faculty member during the student's fourth year.
 The resulting thesis may be based on empirical research conducted by the student, analyses using an existing database, or a critical literature review.
 There is also a required seminar for DMP participants.
 This is designed to enrich the thesis experience.
 An important feature of the DMP is the opportunity for students to work closely with a faculty member and gain valuable hands-on research experience.
-Professor Chad Dodson is the advisor to the Distinguished Majors Program.

 Upon successful completion of the program, a Distinguished Major's degree may be awarded with Distinction, High Distinction, or Highest Distinction.
 The level of distinction is determined by the Undergraduate Committee and The Director of the Distinguished Major Program.

 Review the sections below for more information:

 Students must prepare a thesis under the supervision of a *psychology department* faculty member.
 It is the DMP applicant’s responsibility, prior to application, to find a faculty advisor who agrees to serve as thesis mentor.

 *In unusual circumstances, non-Psychology department faculty may be approved as thesis mentors, but this authorization is at the discretion of the DMP selection committee.